William Sieghart: Career

 In 1992, Sieghart established The Forward Prizes for Poetry to help raise the profile of contemporary poetry by new and established poets.
 In 1994, he founded National Poetry Day, a day of celebration of verse on the first Thursday of October, which has become an established fixture in the cultural calendar.
 Events take place in schools, pubs, arts centres, bookshops, libraries, buses, trains and Women's Institutes, and the day is the focus for media attention for poetry.
 The Forward Arts Foundation (a registered charity) was established in 1995 to administer the Forward Prizes and National Poetry Day.

 His initiative Winning Words was a public art project during the London 2012 Olympic and Paralympic Games.
 It aimed to enable everyone to experience poetry in exciting ways and to create a legacy of inspiring words for the nation to enjoy.
 Winning Words comprised both permanent and temporary poems throughout the Park, made up of site-specific poems commissioned from local poets, as well as poems suggested by the public and chosen by a panel.

-He is founder and Chair of Forward Thinking, a charity that seeks to mediate conflict in the Middle East and to improve relations between the Islamic and Western worlds.
-He is Vice-President of the Hay Festival of Literature, Chair of CIVIC Libraries Initiative, founder and Chair of Street Smart, Action for the Homeless, Founding Trustee of the Forward Arts Foundation and Trustee of the Grenfell Foundation.
-He is a former Council Member of the Arts Council England and Chair of its Lottery Panel.
-He has been a Trustee of the Esmée Fairbairn Foundation, The Arts Foundation, the RSA, the British Human Rights and Reprieve, among other voluntary posts.

-Sieghart chaired and authored An Independent Review of E-Lending in Public Libraries in England published by Department Culture, Media and Sport, 2013 and was subsequently jointly commissioned by Ed Vaizey, Minister for Culture, DCMS, and Brandon Lewis, Minister for Communities & Local Government, DCLG, to consider and report on Public Library services in England.
+Sieghart chaired and authored An Independent Review of E-Lending in Public Libraries in England published by Department Culture, Media and Sport, 2013 and was subsequently jointly commissioned by DCMS and DCLG to consider and report on Public Library services in England.
 The "Independent Library report for England" was published by DCMS in December 2014.
 In September 2015, Sieghart was appointed Chairman of Somerset House Trust.

+He is founder and chair of Forward Thinking, a charity that seeks to mediate conflict in the Middle East and to improve relations between the Islamic and Western worlds.
+He also founded and chairs Streetsmart Action for Homeless, is founding trustee of the Forward Arts Foundation, chair of the CIVIC Libraries initiative and a trustee of the Grenfell Foundation.
+He served as chair of Somerset House from 2015 to 2021, and has been a trustee of the Esmée Fairbairn Foundation, The Arts Foundation, the RSA and the British Human Rights and Reprieve.
+He is a former council member of the Arts Council England and was chair of its Lottery Panel.
+In January 2024 Sieghart became Chair of Trustees of the Henry Smith Charity, a grant-giving charity helping people and communities in the UK.

+Sieghart has published many books and is a regular broadcaster.
+His Poetry Pharmacy trilogy was published between 2017 and 2023 by Penguin, and a children's anthology "Everyone Sang" was published by Walker Books in 2021., and 100 Prized Poems – 25 Years of the Forward Books was published by Forward in association with Faber & Faber in 2016.
+In September 2019, Vol. II, The Poetry Pharmacy Returns was published in the UK and Vol III The Poetry Remedy published in the US by Penguin Random House in October 2019.

 He was appointed Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to public libraries.

-Sieghart has published many books and is a regular broadcaster.
-His most recent books are The Poetry Pharmacy, published in September 2017 by Penguin, and 100 Prized Poems – 25 Years of the Forward Books, published by Forward in association with Faber & Faber 2016.
-In September 2019, Vol. II, The Poetry Pharmacy Returns was published in the UK and Vol III The Poetry Remedy published in the USA by Penguin Random House in October 2019.